ujwalap801/JavascriptNew/JRE/JRE.md

 ## 4)JIT Compilation:

 ### Starts by interpreting code.
-### Identifies "hot" (frequently executed) code and compiles it to machine code on-the-fly.
+### Identifies "hot" (frequently executed) code and compiles.
+In JIT compilation, when the engine finds frequently used code, it quickly converts that code into faster machine code while the program keeps running.
+This improves performance without needing to pause or restart the program.
 ### Optimizes performance based on runtime data, making code run faster.

 ## Advantages of JIT: